hinto-janai/festival/daemon/mdbook/src/json-rpc/state/state_config.md

 The output is almost a mirror of the configuration file.

 See the [`Config`](/config.md) chapter to see the full description of these fields.

+The reason why this method is `🔴 Unstable` is because it will output _all_ `JSON-RPC` methods & `REST` resources, even `🔴 Unstable` ones, which may not exist in the future.

 #### Inputs